 Pressing the reset button…

 It feels like we’ve reset our life and have given ourselves a second chance.
-Yes, we’ve got no stuff, but how freeing that whole experience was.
+Yes, we’ve got less stuff, but how freeing that whole experience was.
 I mean who needs 2 rebounders, squash, badminton and tennis racquets, ice skates, roller blades, a swing ball, 5 kettlebells, a thigh trimmer, hula hoop and punch ball?
 Possibly someone who enjoys doing sporty things!
 Which we’re working on, well planning on working on!
 All gone, all sold… and that was just in the small “exercise” section of our huge shed…

 Taking time to “pause…”